PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `run_boundary_input_normalization_cleanup()` has two production occurrences and returns one rewrite counter.
-The final occurrence follows indexed final convergence and retains its result as `_final_boundary_input_normalization_stats`; the earlier occurrence remains a separate raw call.
-The final value has no consumer.
-Strict characterization of the earlier occurrence requires a terminal-only target between terminal Softmax/Transpose cleanup and boundary-input Transpose/channel-slice rewriting.
+The final occurrence follows indexed final convergence and retains its result as `_final_boundary_input_normalization_stats`; the earlier occurrence retains the same schema as `_terminal_boundary_input_normalization_stats` between terminal Softmax/Transpose cleanup and boundary-input Transpose/channel-slice rewriting.
-Both invocations preserve the shared live LayoutState and diagnostics arguments.
+Both values have no consumer, and both invocations preserve the shared live LayoutState and diagnostics arguments.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned